ScreachFr/titanium_webService/doc/servers/ExecuteCommand.md

 `command` Command to execute with arguments.

-`wait` A boolean values that indicates if an answer is expected.

 `timeout` How much time time in ms shall the servlet wait for an answer.

 ## Output type